doctrine/dbal/UPGRADE.md

 # Upgrade to 3.2

+## Deprecated `AbstractPlatform::getName()`

+Relying on the name of the platform is discouraged.
+To identify the platform, use its class name.

 ## Deprecated versioned platform classes that represent the lowest supported version:

 1. `PostgreSQL94Platform` and `PostgreSQL94Keywords`.
 Use `PostgreSQLPlatform` and `PostgreSQLKeywords` instead.